RahulChaudhary8/Hotel-Management-System/README.md

-# Hotel-Management-System
+# Hostel-Management-System
+This is our first collbrate Project yes accepted ok
-This is all About Hotel Management System
+Hi, This is Mohit Gupta